cypress-io/cypress/docs/source/guides/cypress-basics/commands-elements-and-assertions.md

 - the initial visit url could respond with something other than success
 - any of the `cy.get()` Commands could fail to find their elements
-- form submission could result in a non-success HTTP
+- form submission could result in a non-success HTTP code
 - the in-page JS (the application under test) could throw an error

 Can you think of any more?

 Cypress expects this veritable minefield of modern web development and seeks to visualize all this chaos in a reasonable way.
 Failures are important!
 Cypress makes them obvious and easy to understand.

 As such, it may be beneficial to relax your test-obsessed mind and take a leisurely drive through your application: visit some pages, click some links, type into some fields, and call it a day.
-You can rest assured that _so many things **must** be working_ in order for you to be able to navigate from Page A to Page B without error.
-If anything is fishy, Cypress will tell you about it with laser focus.
+You can rest assured that _so many things **must** be working_ in order for you to be able to navigate from Page A to Page Z without error.
+If anything is fishy, Cypress will tell you about it... with laser focus.